BradleySpiclin/BradleySpiclin/README.md

 **`Student & Aspiring Developer`**

 - 👋 Hi, I’m Bradley
-- 👀 I’m passionate about Software Development and learning!
+- 👀 I’m passionate about Software Development and learning
 - 🌱 I’m currently learning C# and the ASP.NET MVC framework
 - 💞️ Looking to collaborate on anything beginner friendly
+- 🕹️ I enjoy solving coding challenges on Codewars
 - 🍔 I also love good food and sci-fi movies!

 #